wang-q/cbp/doc/developer.md

 Binary packages are built using shell scripts in the `scripts/` directory.
 Each package has its own build script that sources `common.sh` for shared functionality.

+See [Common Shell Library](common.md) for detailed information about the shared build functions and variables.

 Example build process:

 1. Source code is downloaded to `sources/`